 If Kim and Kanye’s surrogacy arrangement was taking place under the law of England and Wales, the surrogate mother would be treated as the child’s legal mother until the situation is changed through an order of the court.
 It is not possible for a surrogate to simply give up parental responsibility.
 The commissioning parent/s are required to take active steps to legally transfer parents responsibility on to them.

 The requisite order that the commissioning parents would have to make would either be the making of an adoption order or a parental order under section 54 of the Human Fertilisation and Embryology Act 2008.

 The financial arrangement

 Kim and Kanye are reportedly paying their surrogate $113,850 to carry their child.
 While it is legal to make this type of commercial arrangement in some US states, if the same arrangement was made in England and Wales, it would be illegal.
 This is because the law prohibits commercial arrangements for surrogacy in the UK.
 A court must be satisfied that no money or other benefit has been exchanged for any part of the surrogacy arrangement.
 The only money that can be exchanged is for expenses reasonably incurred.

 These restrictions in England and Wales have resulted in a low number of women willing to act as a surrogate in this jurisdiction and in many couples looking abroad to find surrogates in countries that have less restrictive regulatory regimes.
 While this may sound simple enough, this carries a number of legal pitfalls, the key one being that any order made abroad is not enforceable or recognised in the England and Wales.
 Commissioning parents must still apply for parental orders in the UK courts despite any order or arrangements reached abroad.

-Given the complex nature of surrogacy law, we would strongly urge anyone considering a surrogacy arrangement to seek legal advice as early as possible.
+Given the complex nature of surrogacy law, we would strongly urge anyone considering a surrogacy arrangement to seek legal advice from our surrogacy lawyers as early as possible.